Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Preliminaries on

 Identifying $K\bs G$ with complex hyperbolic $n$-space $\bbB^n$, the standard subgroups of $G$ have a special relationship with its totally geodesic subspaces.
 It is shown in \S3.1 of Goldman's book \cite{Goldman} (see in particular \S3.1.11) that every totally geodesic subspace of complex hyperbolic $n$-space with real dimension at least two is isometric to either real hyperbolic $m$-space for some $2 \le m \le n$ or complex hyperbolic $m$-space for some $1 \le m \le n$.

 Moreover, the group $G$ acts transitively on the collection of totally geodesic subspaces of any given \emph{type}, where the type of a totally geodesic subspace describes whether it is isometric to real or complex hyperbolic space of a given fixed dimension.
 We note that a real hyperbolic $2$-plane has a different type from a complex hyperbolic line.
-Indeed, the former has a constant sectional curvature $-1/4$, while the latter has $-1$.
+Indeed, under the restriction of the complex hyperbolic metric the former has a constant sectional curvature $-1/4$ while the latter has curvature $-1$.

 It is evident that for every standard subgroup $W\le G$, $W\cap K$ is a maximal compact subgroup of $W$ and that

 is a totally geodesic embedding of a real or complex hyperbolic space of the corresponding type in $K\bs G$.
 The following proposition summarizes the above discussion.